Vote Absentee by Mail

 - Absence on Election Day from the jurisdiction of the election authority in which such voter is registered to vote.

-- Incapacity or confinement due to illness or physical disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability.
+- Incapacity or confinement due to illness or physical disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability and resides at the same address.

 - Religious belief or practice.